training4developers/mean_02222016/README.md

 gulp
 ```

 5. Open a new terminal, and run the following gulp command to start the web server.
 The web server will run on port 8080 by default.
-If this port is not available on your machine, then edit the **config.json** file, and specify a port that will work.
+If this port is not available on your machine, then edit the **config.json** file in the project's root folder, and specify a port that will work.
+Also, you may need to tweak the database settings in the **config.json** file as well.

 ```bash
 gulp server